 When it comes to sensitive skin, you should choose skincare products with hydrating and soothing ingredients.
 Sensitive skin can also be reactive to changes in weather and can feel tight.
 The AHC Premium Ex Hydra B5 Soother is a lightweight and highly moisturising formula that contains panthenol and five types of hyaluronic acid for deep repair and hydration.
 The botanicals within the serum offer an essential and much-welcome calm and comfort to your sensitive skin.
 For a good dose of hydration, apply a thick layer of the product after the toner step.
 This serum is also a great emergency rescue for whenever your skin feels more sensitive, or when you experience redness, even if your skin is not sensitive.

 For aging skin, skincare’s focus is to protect the skin and target any damage that has already occurred.
-The potent mix of vitamins C and E in the AHC 365 Red Serum are excellent antioxidants that will address such issues and promote long-term skin rejuvenation.
+The potent mix of vitamins C and E in the AHC 365 Red Seru, opens in a new windowm are excellent antioxidants that will address such issues and promote long-term skin rejuvenation.
 There are also botanical antioxidants in the formula that will help with anti-aging and overall skin brightening.
 This serum will increase skin hydration, working as a saving grace for aging skin which can appear dry and saggy due to environmental and lifestyle factors.

-To effectively target skin dullness, you should look no further than the power of vitamin C. The AHC Peony Bright Luminous Serum contains two forms of vitamin C that will help to even out your skin and bring radiance.
+To effectively target skin dullness, you should look no further than the power of vitamin C. The AHC Peony Bright Luminous Serum, opens in a new window contains two forms of vitamin C that will help to even out your skin and bring radiance.
 It also includes hydrating ingredients that promote skin hydration.
 On top of all that, the pink peony extracts within the serum provide an extra dose of brightness that your dull skin desperately craves.
 With its formula of ingredients, this serum is clinically proven to clarify and brighten your skin.

 As you can see, serums are vital for every basic skincare routine because of their powerful active ingredients and lightweight consistency.
-Choose a suitable serum based on your main skin concerns and needs, so you will get the most effective results in your skincare routine.
+Choose a suitable serum, opens in a new window based on your main skin concerns and needs, so you will get the most effective results in your skincare routine.

 Leave a comment